klust/SupercomputersForStarters/docs/C05_Summary1/C05_S06_Software_not_hardware.md

 the costs for hardware.
 As it is easy to continue improving software it is possible to upgrade a system and make it better during its lifetime.

-It is also largely the software that makes a supercomputer still a different infrastructure from a server farm or a cloud infrastructure (though there is one element, the interconnect, that still remains very important and tend to differ from those infrastructures also).
+It is also largely the software that ensures that a supercomputer is still a different infrastructure from a server farm or a cloud infrastructure (though there is one element, the interconnect, that still remains very important and tend to differ from those infrastructures also).
 Supercomputers focus on latency and staying close to "bare metal" to be able to get the